CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

 Wildfire forecasting is, by definition, a difficult task since it seeks to represent a complex and stochastic phenomenon.
 Fire susceptibility depends on several drivers: \textbf{i)} hydrometeorological conditions are the main variables that impact the suitability of vegetative fuels for combustion (ie, 'dryness') and fire propagation \citep{krawchuk2009global}.
-Flammability is also directly linked to \textbf{ii)} the available biomass for combustion, which depends on \textbf{iii)} the type of vegetation and other indicators such as \textbf{iv)} dead or live fuel moisture \citep{krawchuk2009global}.
+Fire susceptibility is also directly linked to \textbf{ii)} the available biomass for combustion, which depends on \textbf{iii)} the type of vegetation and other indicators such as \textbf{iv)} dead or live fuel moisture \citep{krawchuk2009global}.
 Climate change makes those predictors for wildfire occurrence non-stationary.
 For example, meteorological patterns are highly variable in the boreal biome, which can lead to extreme fire seasons \citep{mccarty2021reviews}.
 In addition, numerous vegetation changes have been observed or predicted, such as permafrost thaw \citep{li2021influences, zhao2024forest}, peatland destruction \citep{bourgeau2022assessing}, or a shift from coniferous to deciduous forest \citep{mccarty2021reviews}.
 Moreover, for effective wildfire forecasting, it is necessary to estimate \textbf{v)} the probability of ignition caused by humans or lightning \citep{perez2023variation} through proxies such as the proximity to human settlements.
-This variability implies that for similar environmental conditions, a wildfire may or may not occur based on latent variables for the model, which makes wildfire forecasting an especially complex task where ignition, even from lightning-only, is hard to model \citep{coughlan2021using, bates2021bayesian}.
+This variability implies that for similar environmental conditions, a wildfire may or may not occur based on latent variables for the model, which makes wildfire forecasting an especially complex task where ignition, even from lightning-only, is hard to model via traditional machine learning models \citep{coughlan2021using} and Bayesian probabilistic frameworks \citep{bates2021bayesian}.